felipee-monteiro/buzzvel-frontend-challenge/README.md

 - Git
 - Node.js (or **nvm** installed)
-- Docker
-- Docker Compose (CLI integrated with Docker 2.x or as a separate plugin)
+- Docker/Docker Compose  (If use it)

 ---